Whitelisting is a two-stage process of:

 VPNs can have whitelists too!

-As a VPN service provider, Surfshark offers a split tunneling feature, also known as the Whitelister.
+As a VPN service provider, Surfshark offers a split tunneling feature, also known as the Bypasser.

 Some banking and cryptocurrency websites may not grant you access for security purposes if you’re using a VPN.
 VPNs change your IP address and location-sensitive services that deal with personal assets will become alert if you’re trying to log in from different places worldwide.

-To avoid this, the Whitelister allows you to choose which websites and apps could bypass a VPN – even when it’s turned on.
+To avoid this, the Bypasser allows you to choose which websites and apps could bypass a VPN – even when it’s turned on.

 It’s like you’re building your own VIP guest list of trusted service providers.
 It can help you do banking and gaming online while surfing less trustworthy parts of the internet.